mrsid743/Internship-strapi-task7/README.md

 ## **✅ Task 4: Deploying to AWS EC2 with Terraform**

-**Objective:** Automate the provisioning of an AWS EC2 instance and deploy the Dockerized Strapi application using Terraform.

 ### **Steps**

 1. Push Your Docker Image to Docker Hub